Hotz99/hardhat/docs/report.md

 Opaque on-chain data (hashes) exists to ensure integrity, not readability.
 A hash on-chain proves the off-chain value existed, was unaltered, and was bound to a specific identity and consent state at a specific time.
 It enables verifiable access control and auditability without exposing the underlying financial details.

-// TODO below seems a bit redundant

-Categories are intentionally coarse and high-cardinality is low — brute force reversal of a hashed category is trivial, so hashing them doesn't hide anything.
-Readable categories are useful for lenders, analytics, and quick on-chain policy checks (e.g., eligibility).
-Hashes should bind off-chain, high-entropy or sensitive values (raw score, detailed financial records, account refs, and email/contact) to prevent tampering while keeping data private.
-Use salts/nonces, timestamps, or a Merkle root to prevent replay/brute-force and to tie a commitment to a specific user/time.

 Chain stores verifiable commitments; off-chain system stores the data itself.